 7. To serve, place a nest of the reserved spaetzle in a bowl.
 Pour the hot soup over the noodles, until they're swimming in a golden pool of autumnal heaven.

-8. Serve with soft pretzels from Zingermans', sharp cheddar, and fresh honeycrisp apples, from Michigan, of course.
+8. Serve with soft pretzels from Zingermans',

 No comments: